Davao City Tour Package

-Considered as one of the finest tourist attractions in Davao, Philippines, Davao Crocodile Park boasts thousands of its self-nurtured Crocodiles as well as a wide variety of flora and fauna.
+Considered one of the finest tourist attractions in Davao, Philippines, Davao Crocodile Park boasts thousands of its self-nurtured Crocodiles as well as a wide variety of flora and fauna.
 It is a home to the tamed wildlife beasts which are nourished and given world-class care.
-Davao Crocodile Park boasts its one of a kind zoo which housed different animals such as crocodiles, birds, snakes, monkeys among many others.
+Davao Crocodile Park boasts its one of a kind zoo which housed different animals such as crocodiles, birds, snakes, and monkeys among many others.

-Davao Museum, If culturally-inspired artwork and vintage maps are your thing, then the Davao Museum is for you.
-This two-story building located inside Insular Village in Lanang is quite bigger than Museo Dabawenyo so dedicate at least an hour to touring this amazing space.
+Davao Museum, If culturally-inspired artwork and vintage maps are your things, then the Davao Museum is for you.
+This two-story building located inside Insular Village in Lanang is quite bigger than Museo Dabawenyo so dedicate at least an hour touring this amazing space.
 Focusing on cultural minorities within the Philippines, you’ll get a glimpse into their cultures with a large collection of artwork and memorabilia.

 Museo Dabawenyo now stands to represent the rich history of the people of Davao.
 The aim is to teach people about the diverse cultural heritage on this island via beautiful artwork, historic photos, and informational monuments.
-There is the Indigenous People’s Gallery with replicas of stilt houses, musical instruments, and weapons, the Moro People’s Gallery full of antiques such as crowns, armors, chairs, and lamps, the Contemporary Gallery where you can see traditional Filipino clothing, and the Memorabilia Gallery that is home to Filipino bills, clothes, musical notes, and more.
+There is the Indigenous People’s Gallery with replicas of stilt houses, musical instruments, and weapons, the Moro People’s Gallery full of antiques such as crowns, armor, chairs, and lamps, the Contemporary Gallery where you can see traditional Filipino clothing, and the Memorabilia Gallery that is home to Filipino bills, clothes, musical notes, and more.

 D’Bone Collector Museum

-D’Bone Collector museum is a comprehensive collection of skeletal bones from animals of all kinds, including the skeleton of a 41-foot Sperm Whale.
+D’Bone Collector Museum is a comprehensive collection of skeletal bones from animals of all kinds, including the skeleton of a 41-foot Sperm Whale.
 There are over 200 preserved skeletal remains that represent species from every walk of life and every environment you could imagine.
 The museum was opened in 2012 by an American missionary with a fascination for more than just the religious world beyond.

 Lon Wa Buddhist Temple

-The tunnel was used by the Japanese as a hide-out, and as a means of transporting their equipment and mobilizing their forces against the American liberating army.
+The tunnel was used by the Japanese as a hide-out and as a means of transporting their equipment and mobilizing their forces against the American liberating army.
 It was accidentally discovered by the owners of the land while constructing a hotel.
-They were excavating the area when they uncovered damp passageways and rooms underneath the land, and soon discovered that those were tunnels used by the Japanese soldiers during the war.
+They were excavating the area when they uncovered damp passageways and rooms underneath the land and soon discovered that those were tunnels used by the Japanese soldiers during the war.